AnaRankovic/guestbook/guestbook/README.md

 #Funcioning on highest level of abstraction:

 1.Starting application
-2.User enters his name and clics button "Continue" 3.Application welcomes user.
+2.User enters his name and clicks button "Continue" 3.Application welcomes user.
 Do you want to play random clip from YouTube? system asks.
 	3.1.User clicks "No" --> gets redirected on home page 3.2.User clicks "Yes" --> in new tab is played random YouTube clip, and User is redirected to page "http://localhost:8080/playclip"
 		3.2.1.User clicks on button "Play other random clip!" --> in new tab is played random YouTube clip 3.2.2.User clicks on button "I've had enough clips.
 Exit!" --> he's been redirected to goodbye page

-## Running
+## Running application

-Simply run the repl.clj namespace.
+Simply run the guestbook.repl namespace.
 When REPL is started, call the function "start-server", which will open home-page in web-browser.

+## Running application

+Run the guestbook.test.handler namespace.
+When REPL is started, call the function "run-tests", which will run 1 test containing 6 assertions successfully.

 #Namespaces and corresponding functions